mslonik/Otagle/Otagle2/README.md

 ![Otagle2 after reload](/Otagle2/pictures/Otagle2_AfterReload.png)
 ##### Picture.
 After reload application starts.

-**Comment**: As you can see on the last picture, something went wrong and instead of matrix 6 x 11 only 1 x 11 is displayed.
-Consider it as a bug.

 ---
 Added or changed files when configuration wizard is finished:
 - Config.ini